-Whereas, stakeholder participation is essential to the development and implementation of successful school health and wellness policies;
+Whereas, community participation is essential to the development and implementation of successful school wellness policies;

-Thus, the Oelrichs School District is committed to providing a school environment that promotes and protects children's health, well-being, and ability to learn by supporting healthy eating and physical activity.
+Thus, the Oelrichs School District is committed to providing school environments that promote and protect children's health, well-being, and ability to learn by supporting healthy eating and physical activity.
 Therefore, it is the policy of the Oelrichs School District that:

-- The District will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing District-wide nutrition and physical activity policies. - All students in grades K-12 will have opportunities, support, and encouragement to be physically active on a regular basis.
+- The school district will engage students, parents, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing district-wide nutrition and physical activity policies. - All students in grades K-12 will have opportunities, support, and encouragement to be physically active on a regular basis.

-- Foods and beverages sold or served in the District will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans. - Qualified child nutrition professionals will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students; will accommodate the religious, ethnic, and cultural diversity of the student body in meal planning; and will provide clean, safe, and pleasant settings and adequate time for students to eat. - To the maximum extent practicable, all schools in the Oelrichs School District will participate in available federal school meal programs (including the School Breakfast Program, National School Lunch Program, Summer Food Service Program, Fresh Fruit and Vegetable Snack Program, and Child and Adult Care Food Program. - Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and school meal programs, and with related community services.
+- Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans. - Qualified child nutrition professionals will provide students with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of students; will accommodate the religious, ethnic, and cultural diversity of the student body in meal planning; and will provide clean, safe, and pleasant settings and adequate time for students to eat. - To the maximum extent practicable, all schools in our district will participate in available federal school meal programs (including the School Breakfast Program, National School Lunch Program [including after-school snacks], Summer Food Service Program, Fruit and Vegetable Snack Program, and Child and Adult Care Food Program [including suppers]). - Schools will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and school meal programs, and with related community services.